perladvent/perldotcom/content/article/_pub_2002_01_09_perltk.md

 {
+   "categories" : "development",
+   "image" : null,
+   "title" : "Creating Custom Widgets",
-   "slug" : "/pub/2002/01/09/perltk.html",
+   "date" : "2002-01-09T00:00:00-08:00",
    "tags" : [
       "perl",
       "perl-tk",
       "widgets"
    ],
+   "thumbnail" : "/images/_pub_2002_01_09_perltk/111-tkwidgets.gif",
    "draft" : null,
-   "description" : " In this Perl/Tk article, I'll discuss balloon help, photos and widget subclassing.
-Help balloons can be attached to widgets, menu items, and, as we'll see here, individual canvas items.
-Subclassing a Perl/Tk widget is also known as creating a...", "date" : "2002-01-09T00:00:00-08:00",
-   "image" : null,
-   "thumbnail" : "/images/_pub_2002_01_09_perltk/111-tkwidgets.gif",
    "authors" : [
       "steve-lidie"
    ],
-   "title" : "Creating Custom Widgets",
-   "categories" : "development"
+   "description" : " In this Perl/Tk article, I'll discuss balloon help, photos and widget subclassing.
+Help balloons can be attached to widgets, menu items, and, as we'll see here, individual canvas items.
+Subclassing a Perl/Tk widget is also known as creating a...", "slug" : "/pub/2002/01/09/perltk.html"
 }